Apprentice Education and Experience:

 Considering going to veterinary school or becoming a veterinary technician?
 The Veterinary Technician Apprenticeship is an ideal program that allows individuals to gain fundamental knowledge of basic animal husbandry and also begin working with an experienced wildlife veterinary team.
 The Veterinary Technician Apprenticeship mimics the first six weeks of the Intro to Rehab program.
 However, after the initial training, the Veterinary Technician Apprentice will start transitioning into working full time with the veterinary staff.
 The apprentice will assist with procedures, complete lab work, learn about and administer medications used in wildlife rehabilitation, and obtain responsibilities of upkeep in the surgery suite and office.

 All of WRR’s apprenticeship programs are twelve months long and can be extended to meet an individual’s experience needs.
 Housing is provided for all apprentices along with a monthly stipend to be used for personal expenses.
 Each program requires the apprentices to complete a project by the end of their apprenticeship.
 This project is to not only demonstrate the knowledge and skills each apprentice has obtained at WRR and to reflect their career goals, but also to leave a legacy that improved an aspect of WRR.
 Evaluations at two month intervals determine the progression of an individual in his or her program.
 Evaluations are also used to develop project ideas and to assist apprentices in determining their potential career paths following completion of the apprenticeship program.
 After successful completion of a WRR apprenticeship, each apprentice will receive an Certificate of Completion and a reference from the Apprentice Program Supervisor and Training Specialist, Hospital Coordinator, or Director of Animal Operations.
+Download history, description, and participant duties.
+Download the entire program and progression outline.

 How do I apply?